Performer kneels on a bare wood floor, surrounded by cables and cassette players

 Temporary load in/load out parking, and accessible parking is allowed on Saunders directly across from The DAAC's entrance.
 Parking is also allowed on the street according to posted signs.

-We have a parking lot use agreement with Caliber Collision (across Plainfield).
-This is shown as a big green areas on the map:
+We have a parking lot use agreement with Berean Baptist Church (NW from the DAAC) and Caliber Collision (across Plainfield).
+These are shown as a big green areas on the map:

 • Street Parking - OK to park according to posted signs.

-• Caliber Collision (across Plainfield) - OK to park after business hours.
+• Caliber Collision (across Plainfield) - OK to park after business hours & weekends.

 • NO parking in Quinn & Tuite's lot.